huangchaoxing/huangchaoxing.github.io/_pages/about.md

  **News**
+   * 2025/05 I am going to have a digital poster at ISMRM 2025 at Honolulu, Hawaii (May 10th - May 15th), Let us catch up !
+I am now on the job market and actively looking for R&D position in the industry, feel free to drop by.
    * 2024/10 One paper is accepted to Quantitative Imaging in Medicine and Surgery.
    * 2024/05 I am going to have a power pitch presentation and digital poster at ISMRM 2024 at Singapore (May 4th - May 9th), looking forward to catching up.
    * 2023/10 One paper is accepted to Physics in Medicine & Biology(IF = 3.5, Acceptance Rate = 33%).